-Samsung’s new Galaxy S21 is an excellent phone, but so is the OnePlus 8 Pro: in fact, we think it’s the best, most well-rounded phone that OnePlus has ever produced, and on launch we reckoned it had the best smartphone screen around.
-But now Samsung's had some crucial extra time to polish up and release a new device – the first big phone launch of 2021, in fact.
+Samsung’s Galaxy S21 is an excellent phone, but so is the OnePlus 8 Pro: in fact, we thought it was the best, most well-rounded phone from OnePlus in 2020.
+But now Samsung's had some crucial extra time to polish up and release its competitor.

 We'll walk you through the key areas, so it's easier to choose which is worth your cash.